siobhain/rpslsgame/README.md

 As a <who> I want to <what> so that I can <why>
 Acceptance Criteris - happy path is wya it normally works and alternative sometime referred to as sad path ...ie user put in incorrect data

+As a first time user
+I want to find out about this game so I can play it
+I want to play the game so i can see if I can beat the computer I want to know each time i take a turn who wins the turn and what did the computer pick

+#

+As a returning user
+I want to just get on and paly the game

+As an owner
+I want to make the game intresting and simple for others to play

+user feedback
+user

 Type of tests
 unit test
 systems test - evaluate the entire application